 - Double check your work.
 After writing your statement, re-read the prompt and compare.
 Did you answer the full prompt?
 Does your story describe your experiences in the best positive light?

 Write a one-to-two page personal statement.
 Please write the statement as a cohesive essay, and not as a series of short answers.
 At minimum, your essay should answer the following questions:

-- What specifically interests you about UW Bothell's Applied Computing or CSSE major (or both), and what long-term goals will your chosen major(s) help you achieve?
+- What specifically interests you about UW Bothell’s CSSE major, and what long-term goals will your chosen major(s) help you achieve?

 - Do you have any experience in software or hardware development outside of the classroom?
 If yes, please describe.